 In addition to assets, the Statement of Net Position also reports deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District reports deferred outflows of resources for the unamortized charges on the refunding of general obligation bonds, and pension related items.
+The District reports deferred outflows of resources for deferred charges on refunding of debt and for pension related items.